Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 - Step 10: Verify email is sent to correct recipient

 **Expected Results:**
-- Step 1: Visit status changes to 'completed'
-- Step 2: Email sending process is initiated
-- Step 3: Completion email is received
-- Step 4: Email is delivered successfully
-- Step 5: Completion message is included
-- Step 6: Feedback link is clickable and functional
-- Step 7: System redirects to feedback survey
-- Step 8: Survey is pre-populated with visit details
-- Step 9: Visit details and places visited are shown
-- Step 10: Email address matches visitor's email
+When an exit gate scan is completed and all places have been visited, the visit status should change to 'completed' in the database.
+The email sending process should be automatically initiated when the visit status changes to completed.
+A visit completion email should be sent to the visitor's email address via the Brevo service.
+The email should be delivered successfully to the visitor's inbox.
+The email should contain a completion confirmation message thanking the visitor for their visit.
+A feedback survey link should be included in the email, allowing visitors to provide feedback about their visit experience.
+The feedback link should be clickable and functional, directing users to the feedback survey.
+When clicked, the system should redirect to the feedback survey page or open the feedback modal.
+The survey should be pre-populated with visit details, ensuring the feedback is associated with the correct visit.
+Visit details and places visited should be shown in the email summary.
+The email should be sent to the correct recipient, matching the visitor's email address.

 **Actual Results:**
-- Step 1: Visit status changes to 'completed'
-- Step 2: Email sending process is initiated
-- Step 3: Completion email is received
-- Step 4: Email is delivered successfully
-- Step 5: Completion message is included
-- Step 6: Feedback link is clickable and functional
-- Step 7: System redirects to feedback survey
-- Step 8: Survey is pre-populated with visit details
-- Step 9: Visit details and places visited are shown
-- Step 10: Email address matches visitor's email
+Visit status updated to completed.
+Completion email sent via Brevo.
+Email delivered successfully.
+Completion message included.
+Feedback link functional.
+System redirected to feedback survey.
+Survey pre-populated with visit details.
+Visit summary included.
+Email sent to correct recipient.

 **Status:** Passed